luca-peruzzo/docs.keycloakify.dev/css-customization.md

 ```
 {% endcode %}

-If this code does not make much sense to you you can check out [this video tutorial](https://www.youtube.com/watch?v=Nkoz1iD-HOA) where this approach is demonstrated in practice.
+If this code doesn’t make much sense, you can watch [this video tutorial](https://www.youtube.com/watch?v=Nkoz1iD-HOA) where this approach is demonstrated in practice.

 </details>

 <details>
 <summary>Using Tailwind</summary>

-You'll be of course able to use Tailwind the regular way by applying the utility classes to the React/Angular/Svelte components.\
+Of course, you can use Tailwind in the usual way by applying utility classes to the React/Angular/Svelte components.\
-However be aware that you can also use tailwind without having to modify the pages structures using the `@apply` dirrective.
-It's demonstrated in [this page](css-customization.md#using-tailwind).
+But note that you can also use Tailwind without modifying the page structure by using the `@apply` directive.
+This is shown in [this page](css-customization.md#using-tailwind).
 </details>

 <details>

-<summary>Using Bootstrap or some other CSS framwork</summary>
+<summary>Using Bootstrap or some other CSS framework</summary>

-If you wish to use bootstrap or some other CSS framwork that provide standardized CSS classes you might wonder how to apply thoses classes.\
+If you want to use Bootstrap or another CSS framework that provides standardized classes, you might wonder how to apply these classes.\
 \
-Here is an example with Bootstrap:
+Here’s an example with Bootstrap:

 ```bash
 yarn add bootstrap